chrisdwheatley/radiate/readme.md

 Navigate to [localhost:3000](http://localhost:3000) in your browser of choice.

-#### Authorization
+#### Authentication

-You'll notice a warning about setting an authorization code in the console output.
-If you're going to expose your instance of Radiate in any way then you will want to set an authorization code to ensure POST's to your server can be restricted.
+You'll notice a warning about setting an authentication code in the console output.
+If you're going to expose your instance of Radiate in any way then you will want to set an authentication code to ensure POST's to your server can be restricted.
 This can be set as an environment variable.

 ```
 AUTH=your-auth-code-here npm start